Transport

 The codec is the translation layer between domain-specific message models and Ably's native message primitives.
 It defines how events in the application's domain (text deltas, tool calls, finish signals, or whatever the domain model requires) are encoded into Ably messages for transmission over the channel, and how incoming Ably messages are decoded back into domain events and accumulated into domain messages.

 The codec is an interface, not an implementation.
 The generic layer of the SDK knows nothing about what the events or messages look like.
 It operates entirely through the codec contract.
 A Vercel AI SDK codec translates UIMessageChunk events into Ably messages and assembles them into UIMessage objects.
-A different codec could do the same for a different framework, or for a custom domain model.
+A different codec does the same for a different framework, or for a custom domain model.

 The codec has three responsibilities: